 While we’ll be the first to defend the merits of Alinea—Journy founder Susan Ho has been twice and calls it “incredible”—we’d never let its stars eclipse the countless other notable Chicago restaurants worth your culinary attention, your time, your stomach space.
 And neither would Galus.

 In fact, Chicago's lack of pretention is one of the qualities she loves most about the city.

-“What’s lovely about Chicago, and what truly makes our dining scene, is that we have really well done food at every level of cuisine—from taco trucks to Alinea,” Galus explains.
+“What’s lovely about Chicago, and what truly makes our dining scene, is that we have really well done food at every level of cuisine—from taco trucks and takeout to Alinea,” Galus explains.
 “And there’s no sense in the industry that Alinea is better than a smaller restaurant serving excellent food just by nature of its three Michelin-star status.
 People here are looking for a variety of experiences, and we provide them.
 And we can all exist and be in harmony and be friends.”

 Like Daisies, for example, which Galus gravitates towards as much for its “really beautifully, well done, handmade pasta” as its laid-back atmosphere.
 “It’s an easy place to go to on a night out—to not have to get really dressed up or being super formal,” she tells us.

 Or Café Marie-Jeanne, a Humboldt Park hole-in-the-wall which Kim loves for its “hearty, French undertones which still have a little Chicago in there.”
 Run by husband-wife team Michael Simmons and Val Szafranski, this small, neighborhood gem offers a handful of standard French classics like steak tartare and boudin noir, in addition to dishes that fall somewhere between French-ish and fusion: bacon habanero biscuits, ham and Comté croissant and ham, butter and pickles sandwich.